 The Binge Eating conclusion?

 If you are overweight or obese see your doctor and work on your physical health.
-If you occasionally use food like a drug to treat your emotional problems work on those problems.
-But if you find that you or someone you know is repeatedly binging on food, feels shame and guilt about this behavior or has lost control of how much they eat, it is time for some professional help.
+If you occasionally use food as a drug to treat your emotional problems work on those problems.
+But if you find that you or someone you know is repeatedly binging on food, feels shame and guilt about this behavior, or has lost control of how much they eat, it is time for some professional help.

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.

 Baldwin struggles to survive life in a post-apocalyptic world where the government controls everything.